palashgupta98/geeksforgeeks/README.md

 # geeks for geeks @ JS

-Here I will be solving the geeksforgeeks question in js
+Here I will be solving the geeksforgeeks question in ts